alan-hadyk/side-stacker-game/README.md

 #### Additional tools

 Real and production-level application could also have additional tools, such as a tool for managing the environment variables (like Dotenv), testing frameworks (like Jest or Cypress), API documentation (like Swagger) and logging.
 However, given the scope and time constraints of this project, they probably won't be implemented.

-### System Architecture

-> High-level diagram showing how the different components of the system will interact with each other

 ### Data Model